Cbyernus/SteamVR/SteamVR-Input.md

 `EVRInputError ShowActionOrigins( VRActionSetHandle_t actionSetHandle, VRActionHandle_t ulActionHandle )`

 Shows the current binding for the specified action in-headset.
-This function is not yet implemented.
+At the moment this function shows the entire binding UI, but that behavior will likely change down the road.

 `EVRInputError ShowBindingsForActionSet( VRActiveActionSet_t *pSets, uint32_t unSizeOfVRSelectedActionSet_t, uint32_t unSetCount, VRInputValueHandle_t originToHighlight )`

 Shows the current binding for the specified action sets in-headset.
-This function is not yet implemented.
+At the moment this function shows the entire binding UI, but that behavior will likely change down the road.